GoF-NUS-ISS/travel-plan-api/README.md

 # travel-plan-api
 For developing scaffold

+NOTE: For microservicecloud-provider-dept-hystrix-8001 project, run 'docker-compse up -d' to bring up mongo instance.
+It will be accessible by localhost.

 1-Preparation:
 Create 3 MySQL databases on your local machine With same instructions to create table, and then insert the data(referring to Appendix in the last part)